Demilade30/Message-Passing-Queues/README.md

 *	-n	the number of worker processes
 *	-s	the number of processes that can be running simultaneously and
 *	-t	the bound of time that a child process will be launched for
+*	-f	the logfile that contains the output of oss.c

 ## Note
 Make sure to use the correct syntax when running the executables and makefile.